avelino/awesome-go/README.md

 * [stats](https://github.com/montanaflynn/stats) - Statistics package with common functions missing from the Golang standard library.
 * [streamtools](https://github.com/nytlabs/streamtools) - general purpose, graphical tool for dealing with streams of data.
 * [TextRank](https://github.com/DavidBelicza/TextRank) - TextRank implementation in Golang with extendable features (summarization, weighting, phrase extraction) and multithreading (goroutine) support.
+* [triangolatte](https://github.com/tchayen/triangolatte) - 2D triangulation library.
+Allows translating lines and polygons (both based on points) to the language of GPUs.
 * [vectormath](https://github.com/spate/vectormath) - Vectormath for Go, an adaptation of the scalar C functions from Sony's Vector Math library, as found in the Bullet-2.79 source code (currently inactive).

 ## Security